Baba Is You: Gameplay

-The game contains 481 levels, spread across 3 level packs, with 231 in "Baba is you" (The base game before the "Baba make level" update), 88 in "Museum" (A collection of unused/scrap levels which were reworked and polished), and 162 in "New adventures" (Purely original content added in the "Baba make level" update).
-At the late-game stages of both "Baba is you" and "Museum", the player gains access to the noun LEVEL, from which point map screens in which levels are selected become levels in and of themselves, with the player transforming levels into objects and manipulating rules around the map screen to progress.
+The game contains 481 levels, spread across 3 level packs: 231 in "Baba is You", the base game; 88 in "Museum", a collection of unused levels; and 162 in "New Adventures", original content added in the "Baba Make Level" update.
+At the late-game stages of both "Baba is You" and "Museum", the player gains access to the noun LEVEL, from which point map screens in which levels are selected become levels in and of themselves, with the player transforming levels into objects and manipulating rules around the map screen to progress.